 1. The officers did not listen and set out to sea.
 27:11-13

 2. A huge storm blew up and the ship went down.
 27:14-44

 c.
-Paul was shipwrecked because of a decision made by another person -- not
+Paul was shipwrecked because of a decision made by another person — not at God’s hand.

 3. Once on Melita, Paul was bitten by a snake.
 Acts 28:1-3